|Environmental Review Toolkit|

 Since 1966, Section 4(f) has undergone several changes.
 The first of these changes was a 1968 amendment to Section 4(f)'s wording-an effort by lawmakers to reconcile the language of 49 U.S.C.
 Section 1653(f) and 23 U.S.C.
 Section 138.
 The wording in the two provisions was somewhat different; therefore, the Federal-Aid Highway Act of 1968 amended the wording in both sections to be consistent.
 The second change was a result of the 1983 recodification of the DOT Act, in which Section 4(f) became 49 U.S.C.
 Section 303.

 In August 2005, Section 6009(a) of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), made the first substantive revision to Section 4(f) since the 1966 US Department of Transportation Act.
 Section 6009, which amended existing Section 4(f) legislation at both Title 49 U.S.C Section 303 and Title 23 U.S.C.
 Section 138, simplified the process and approval of projects that have only de minimis impacts on lands impacted by Section 4(f).
 Under the new provisions, once the US DOT determines that a transportation use of Section 4(f) property results in a de minimis impact, analysis of avoidance alternatives are not required and the Section 4(f) evaluation process is complete.
 Section 6009 also required the US DOT to issue regulations that clarify the factors to be considered and the standards to be applied when determining if an alternative for avoiding the use of a section 4(f) property is feasible and prudent.
-On March 12, 2008 FHWA issued a Final Rule on Section 4(f), which clarifies the 4(f) approval process and simplifies its regulatory requirements.
-In addition, the Final Rule moves the Section 4(f) regulation to 23 CFR 774.
+On March 12, 2008 FHWA issued a Final Rule on Section 4(f), which clarifies the 4(f) approval process, simplifies its regulatory requirements, and moves the Section 4(f) regulation to 23 CFR 774.

 SAFETEA-LU Section 6009(c) requires that US DOT study the implementation of Section 6009 and the amendments to Section 4(f) and provide two reports to Congress, the Department of Interior, and the Advisory Council on Historic Preservation.
 The Phase I Report of the SAFETEA-LU Section 6009 Implementation Study was submitted to them on September 15, 2010.
 The Phase II Report of the SAFETEA-LU Section 6009 Implementation Study was submitted to them on January 31, 2012.